alephium/www/src/content/homepage.md

 followUsSection:
   title: Follow us
   subtitle: Join the community.
   description: Alephium's community is growing fast.
 You're fascinated by the
-    technology, you want to know more or you want to build something cool with it?
+    technology and you want to know more, or you want to build something cool with it?
 Come and join us!
   socialMediaLinks:
     - name: Discord
       url: https://discord.gg/nD8FzcTugn